ono-midori/ono-midori.github.io/techs/clickhouse.md

 *When inserting new data to a table, this data is stored as a separate part (chunk) sorted by the primary key.
 In 10~15 minutes after inserting, the parts of the same partition are merged into the entire part.*

 Note that a merge only works for data parts that have the same value for the partitioning expression.
 This means you shouldn't make overly granular partitions (不能分的太细).
-Otherwise, the `SELECT` query performs poorly because of an unreasonably large number of files in the file system and open file descriptprs.
+Otherwise, the `SELECT` query performs poorly because of an unreasonably large number of files in the file system and open file descriptors.

 Use the **system.parts** table to view the table parts and partitions.